A Year in Equine Relationship Therapy at Shepherd’s Hill Academy

-Equine Relationship Therapy (ERT) is an important therapeutic component of the year-long program at Shepherd’s Hill Academy.
+Equine Relationship Therapy, or ERT, is an important therapeutic component of the year-long residential program at Shepherd’s Hill Academy.
 Students work one-on-one with a horse of their choosing, achieving relationship and horsemanship goals throughout the course of their year.
-Each horse is as unique as the student who chooses it, allowing the student to gain important life skills and lessons from the experience.
+Each horse is as unique as the student who chooses it, allowing the student to gain important life skills and lessons from the immersive, hands-on experience.

 The Equine Relationship Therapy Model

-The ERT program at SHA is lead by our Equine Program Director and Therapist.
-She and our Horse Professional have developed our exclusive equine relationship therapy program that includes a student reflection notebook called Stable Eyes.
+The ERT program at SHA is led by our Equine Program Director and Therapist.
+She and our Horse Professional combine therapeutic modalities with horsemanship through our exclusive equine relationship therapy program developed at Shepherd’s Hill Academy.
+Through a student reflection notebook called Stable Eyes, each child will have a unique record of their own personal progress, growth, challenges, and efforts.

-The ERT model features 4 Stages of Progress in which students work to achieve and master during their time at Shepherd’s Hill Academy.
+The ERT model features 4 Stages of Progress that track how a student progresses through the program during their time at Shepherd’s Hill Academy.
 Each stage requires students to develop both relationship skills and horsemanship skills.

 Stage 1: Acquaintance